 The manipulative macro instructions are essentially branches to access method routines that perform the control block manipulations specified on the macro.
 Their advantage is their ease of use and the freedom from reassembly they provide should control block formats be changed in future releases of VTAM or should you change from one operating system to another.
-(To avoid reassembly, GENCB must be used in place of ACB, EXLST, RPL, and NIB declarative macros, and MODCB, rather than RPL-based macros, must be used to modify all RPLs.)

 The DSECTs provide labeled overlays for each of the control blocks for each operating system (the OS/VS1 and OS/VS2 ACB, EXLST, and RPL control blocks are identical, and the NIB is identical for all three operating systems).
 Their advantage is the improved performance (less system overhead) available through user-written assembler instructions.
-(Their disadvantage is that reassembly may be required for future releases of VTAM.
-The impact of reassembly can be lessened, however, by keeping the teleprocessing portions of the application program-that is, the VTAM macro instructions-separate from the processing portions.)
 The general use of DSECTs is described in "The DSECT Instruction" in OS/VS and DOS/VS Assembler Language, GC33-4010.

-The manipulative macro instructions are described alphabetically in this manual; tabulated information about them is contained in Appendixes E and F. The formats and DSECTs for the DOS/VS control blocks are described in Appendix H.
+The manipulative macro instructions are described alphabetically in this manual; tabulated information about them is contained in Appendixes E and F. The formats and DSECTs for the control blocks are described in Appendix H.